Mathematics and fiber arts: Knitting and crochet

 Knitted mathematical objects include the Platonic solids, Klein bottles and Boy's surface.

 The Lorenz manifold and the hyperbolic plane have been crafted using crochet.
 Knitted and crocheted tori have also been constructed depicting toroidal embeddings of the complete graph K_{7} and of the Heawood graph.
 The crocheting of hyperbolic planes has been popularized by the Institute For Figuring; a book by Daina Taimina on the subject, Crocheting Adventures with Hyperbolic Planes, won the 2009 Bookseller/Diagram Prize for Oddest Title of the Year.

+Clifford Stoll is an American mathematician who produces knitted Möbius strip scarves, as well as knitted 3-Dimensional interpretations of Klein bottles.